 The Non-Domestic Rates, or Business Rates, collected by local councils is the way that businesses and others who occupy non-domestic property make a contribution towards the cost of local services.
 Under the business rates retention arrangements introduced on 1 April 2013, the Council keeps a proportion of the business rates paid locally.
 The money that is retained is apportioned between the District Council, the County Council and the Fire Authority.
 This provides a direct financial incentive for the District Council and the County Council to work with local businesses to create a favourable environment for growth as they will both benefit from growth in business rates revenue.
 This money, together with revenue from council tax payers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by your local council and other local authorities in your area.
 For more information on business rates and how they are spent, download our Explanatory Notes Leaflet.

 Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value.
 This is set by the valuation officers of the Valuation Office Agency (VOA), an Agency of HM Revenues & Customs.
 The VOA draws up and maintains a full list of all rateable values, which are available at Valuation Office Agency website.
 The rateable value of your property is shown on the front of your bill.
 The rateable value broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-For the revaluation that comes into affect on 1 April 2017, this date was set as 1 April 2015.
+For the revaluation that comes into effect on 1 April 2017, this date was set as 1 April 2015.